 Users love collaborating in coding, especially when they can see what others are working on in real-time.
 However, the lack of supporting features concern users.
 When coding on the same project, users expressed concerns about changing other's work accidentally, going back and forth with questions, exposing sensitive data to collaborators who should not have permissions.

-Real-time collaboration and comments in Fabric notebooks supercharge teamwork by letting multiple people code in different languages, comment, and brainstorm together instantly.
-With live updates and in-line feedback, teams can solve problems faster, share insights on the fly, and keep everyone in sync-turning data projects into a truly dynamic, collective effort.
+Fabric notebooks supercharge teamwork with real-time collaboration, letting users code in multiple languages, comment, and brainstorm together instantly.
+With live updates, in-line feedback, and comments on specific code cells, teams can solve problems faster, share insights seamlessly, and stay in sync.

-Through our feedback tool, users expressed one concern for real-time collaboration feature - afraid of irreversible changes to others' work.
+Method: In-product feedback toolThrough our feedback tool, users expressed one concern for real-time collaboration feature - afraid of irreversible changes to others' work.
 This stops them of freely collaborating.

 Method: Survey study taking around 12 minutes